Esatpaşa, Ataşehir

 Esatpaşa is a neighbourhood in the municipality and district of Ataşehir, Istanbul Province, Turkey.
 Its population is 32,602 (2023).
 It is on the Asian side of Istanbul.
 It is bounded on the north by the Cumhuriyet neighborhood of Üsküdar, on the east by the Aşıkveysel neighborhood of Ataşehir, on the south and west by the Örnek neighborhood of Ataşehir, and on the west by the Fetih neighborhood of Ataşehir.

-The neighborhood is in the location of the former Esatpaşa Çiftliği (Esatpaşa Farm), which was named for Esat Paşa, an Ottoman politician.
+The neighborhood is in the location of the former Esatpaşa Farm, which was named after the owner, Mehmet Esat Işık, an Ottoman politician and ophthalmologist.

 The neighborhood was organized in 1969 and includes three high schools, two primary schools, three mosques, and ten parks.